 …or just witnessed movie history.

 No matter how well I’m playing, eventually, my shots stop falling and I go ice cold.
 When this happens, my first thought is, ‘well, then stop shooting.’
 This thought process is entirely natural…and wrong.
 The only way to really get out of a shooting slump is to keep shooting as you make subtle modifications like adding more arc to your shot or tinkering with your release point.

 Social media managers can go into slumps as well.
 Maybe your Instagram posts aren’t getting “likes” or maybe your tweets are getting absolutely no response.
 When this happens, you have two options: you can stop posting and call it a day or you can keep pushing out content.
+You could also grow your Instagram faster buy using bots to gain a bigger following or a scheduler to time posts to peak usage times.
 Like readjusting your shot, there are some things you can do.
 From my experience, I’ll take a look at the photos or tweets that performed well in the past and share a similar image to get things “rolling” again.

 For example, when we’re experiencing a slow period on Instagram, I’ll post a photo of the HBS sign (see below).

 For some reason, photos like this always do well and get me back on track–it’s the social media equivalent of a “lucky roll” off a bad shot that somehow finds the bottom of the net.
 If we’re slumping on Twitter, I may push out a particular type of question that I think will generate some responses.
 An example of this would be our chat on Amazon’s second headquarters, a discussion that generated more than fifty alumni responses.

 No slump, whether it’s on a basketball court or on social media, lasts forever and the key is to just keep plugging away.

 Because, eventually, your shots will hit nothing but net.